sethbc/confluence/README.md

 # Confluence
-A generative ambient granular soundscape generator for monome norns.
+An ambient granular soundscape generator for monome norns.